Renewing Ontario's Recreation-Nature Trails Strategy. This study aimed to assess the positive health benefits

 included market reach, user satisfaction with access to the web-site, satisfaction with content, technical issues in navigating the web-site,

-retrieving information, and results in terms of pollution abatement (for Environment Canada, 1999-2000).
+retrieving information, and results in terms of pollution abatement (for Environment Canada).

-rain, included telephone and mail surveys of 5,000 residents on 200 Ontario lakes.
+rain, included surveys of 5,000 residents on 200 Ontario lakes.
 Multi-variate analyses were used to predict the presence

 of algae and validation by observation was undertaken for a sample of 100 lakes.
 Results demonstrated that predictions were highly accurate.

-Final projections using geophysical data were projected to 5,000 Ontario lakes (for the Ontario Ministry of the Environment, 1986-90).
+Final projections using geophysical data were projected to 5,000 Ontario lakes (for the Ontario Ministry of Environment).

 Evaluation of Youth Internships for Aboriginal and Inuit Youth.
 This

-evaluation examined this program and its impacts in First Nation and Inuit
+evaluation examined the impacts of the program in First Nation and Inuit

 communities across Canada, including the far North.
 The evaluation was